Greenberg-Shalom's Commensurator Hypothesis and Applications: Irreducible groups are lattices

-\begin{proof} If $G$ has an archimedean factor, let $G_\infty$ denote the product of all archimedean factors and $G_{\text{na}}$ the product of all nonarchimedean factors.
-If there is no archimedean factor, let $G_\infty$ be one of the nonarchimedean factors and $G_{\text{na}}$ the product of the remaining factors.
+If $G$ has an archimedean factor, let $G_{0}$ denote the product of all archimedean factors and $G_{\text{na}}$ the product of all nonarchimedean factors.
+If there is no archimedean factor, let $G_{0}$ be one of the nonarchimedean factors and $G_{\text{na}}$ the product of the remaining factors.
+Let $\pr_{0}$ denote the projection to $G_{0}$.